-Digital outputs are a simple ON/OFF type of signals that can be used to control annunciators, lights, relays, power lines, flags - that is, all two-state output devices that are present in every aircraft cockpit.
+Digital outputs are a simple ON/OFF type of signals that can be used to control annunciators, lights, relays, power lines, instrument flags - that is, all two-state output devices that are present in every aircraft cockpit.

 Multiple LEDs can be combined into one “bargraph” indicator to display the value of a numeric parameter.
 You can get one of those LED bargraph indicators present on the market in different sizes, colors and sector numbers (see below on this page).